robertwhunter/nephromaths/_book/03-General.md

 ![](figures/crystalloids.png)

-It is helpful to consider electrolyte supplements in the context of normal dietary intake:
+It can be helpful to consider electrolyte supplements in the context of normal dietary intake:

 |source                        |Na   |K    |Cl  |HCO3 |urea |